Thriller (song): Recording

 Along with the rest of the album, "Thriller" was recorded over eight weeks in 1982.
 It was recorded at Westlake Recording Studios on Santa Monica Boulevard in Los Angeles, California.
 The engineer Bruce Swedien had Jackson record his vocals in different approaches, doubling takes and recording at different distances from the microphone.
-Some background vocals were recorded in the Westlake shower stall.
-The bassline was performed on an ARP 2600 synthesizer, and the verse pads were performed on a Roland Jupiter-8 and a Yamaha CS-80.
+Some background vocals were recorded in the studio's shower stall.

+According to the synthesizer programmer Anthony Marinelli, the bassline was performed on an ARP 2600 synthesizer, and the verse pads were performed on a Roland Jupiter-8 layered with a Prophet-5.
+The percussion was created with a LinnDrum drum machine modified with sound chips from two other drum machines: a snare, hi-hat and congas from an LM-1 and a clap from a TR-808.
+The Rhodes piano was performed by Greg Phillinganes and the guitar by David Williams.

-To record the wolf howls, Swedien set up tape recorders up around his Great Dane in a barn overnight, but the dog never howled.
+To record the wolf howls, Swedien set up tape recorders up around his dog in a barn overnight, but it never howled.
 Instead, Jackson recorded the howls himself.
 For the creaking doors, Swedien rented doors designed for sound effects from the Universal Studios Lot and recorded the hinges.
-Price recorded his part in two takes; Jones, acknowledging that doing a voice-over for a song is difficult, praised Price and described his takes as "fabulous".
+Vincent Price recorded his part in three takes; Jones, acknowledging that doing a voice-over for a song is difficult, praised Price and described his takes as "fabulous".

 Release

-"Thriller" was the final single released from Thriller.
-It was not initially planned for release, as Jackson's record label, Epic, saw it as a novelty song; the Epic executive Walter Yetnikoff asked: "Who wants a single about monsters?"
+The album Thriller was released in November 1982 on Epic Records and spent months at the top of the Billboard 200.
+"Thriller" was not initially planned for release as a single, as Epic saw it as a novelty song.
+The Epic executive Walter Yetnikoff asked: "Who wants a single about monsters?"

-By mid-1983, sales of Thriller had begun to decline.
-Jackson, who was "obsessive" about his sales figures, urged Yetnikoff and executive Larry Stessel to help conceive a plan to return the album to the top of the charts.
+By mid-1983, sales of the album had begun to decline.
+Jackson, who was "obsessive" about his sales figures, urged Yetnikoff and another Epic executive, Larry Stessel, to help conceive a plan to return the album to the top of the charts.
 Jackson's manager Frank DiLeo suggested releasing "Thriller", backed by a new music video.

-Alternative versions of "Thriller", including the original demo version "Starlight", were released on the anniversary Thriller reissues Thriller 25 (2008) and Thriller 40 (2022).
+It was the final single from the album, released in the US in January 1984.
+Alternative versions of "Thriller", including the "Starlight" demo, were released on the 2022 anniversary reissue Thriller 40.
+The 2025 song "Wake Me Up" by the Canadian singer the Weeknd and French electronic duo Justice contains an interpolation of "Thriller".